sujan-lama/MWA-final-project/README.md

-# MWA-final-project - Food Voting System
+# MWA-final-project - Food Recommendation System

 Description:
 	Food voting system, where admin can ask users what to cook.
 And based on the vote of users, the admin can decide what to cook.